fido-device-onboard/pri-fidoiot/README.md

 POST https://host.docker.internal:8038/api/v1/rvinfo (or http://host.docker.internal:8039/api/v1/rvinfo)
-The post body content-type header `text/plain` Authorization DIGEST AUTH with "apiUser" and api_password defined in the manufacturer's service.env or Authorization using CLIENT-CERT AUTH (mTLS).
+The post body content-type header `text/plain`

+For authorization, users can use DIGEST AUTH with "apiUser" and api_password as defined in the manufacturer's service.env or can use CLIENT-CERT AUTH (mTLS).

 POST content
 ```